mudita/MuditaOS/harmony_changelog.md

 ### Fixed

+* Fixed problem with an unresponsive device after playing specific WAV files.
+* Fixed problem with deleting files during Relaxation session.
+* Fixed occasional USB crash when USB cable was disconnected during files upload
+* Fixed back button power off timer changed to 10s
+* Fixed alarm problems when it was re-set while snooze was still active
+* Fixed the problem with the not appearing system closing window in some cases
+* Fixed problem with displaying some filenames in Relaxation
+* Fixed disabling the alarm on the system shutdown screen

+### Added

+* Added serial number to About section
+* Added possibility to detect device's case colour
+* Added extended information to crashdump filename
+* Added extended information to log filename

+### Changed / Improved

+* Information about device memory is now sent to MC in floating points numbers

+## [2.0.0 2023-06-29]

+### Fixed

 * Fixed canceling of alarm editing after 10s of inactivity
 * Fixed yes/no behavior in factory reset window
 * Fixed missing software version in French language